captn3m0/codechef/_problems/hard/WIQ.md

 We will see what happens at every minute:

 - time = 1: The queue is (1, 2), and so the owner of Request 1 is checked as to whether he is ready or not.
 This checking process takes up this entire minute.
-He is not ready, because **b1** > time (2 > 1).
+He is not ready, because **b1** &gt; time (2 &gt; 1).
 So the queue now becomes (2, 1).
 - time = 2: The owner of Request 2 is checked as to whether he is ready or not.
 This checking process takes up this entire minute.
 He is ready, because **b2** ≤ time (2 ≤ 2).
 - time = 3, and 4: These two (**a2**) minutes are taken to finish Request 2.
 So Request 2 is completed in minute 4.
 - time = 5: The queue is now (1).
 The owner of Request 1 is checked as to whether he is ready or not.
 This checking process takes up this entire minute.
 He is ready, because **b1** ≤ time (2 ≤ 5).